edinburghsocietea/edinburghsocietea.github.io/index.md

 ### Membership

 Membership is just £5 for the whole academic year, although you're never obliged to join.
 Members will be issued with cards which give a discount at a number of fantastic Edinburgh tea shops though, as well as free or discounted access to our special events.
-After October, Weekly MeeTeaings are &pound;1 per week for non-members.
+After September, Weekly MeeTeaings are &pound;1 per week for non-members.

 You can pay for membership in person at any of our events, or <a href="http://www.eusa.ed.ac.uk/societies/society/SocieTea/">on the EUSA website</a>.